 Each nominee brings a mix of skills and experience to the Board.
 The combination of these skills is important for the Board to effectively oversee the Corporation's business and affairs and carry out its duties and responsibilities.
-In addition, in furtherance of the Corporation's intention to foster a culture of inclusion and to increase diversity within the organization, the Corporation's Inclusion and Diversity Policy provides, among other things, that the Board will maintain a composition in which at least 30% of directors are female and that the Board will aspire to attain by 2025, and to thereafter maintain, a Board composition in which at least 40% of the directors are diverse persons.
-See "Corporate Governance Practices - Inclusion & Diversity".
+In addition, in furtherance of the Corporation's intention to foster a culture of inclusion and to increase diversity within the organization, the Corporation's Diversity, Equity and Inclusion Policy provides, among other things, that the Board will maintain a composition in which at least 30% of directors are female and that the Board will aspire to attain by 2025, and to thereafter maintain, a Board composition in which at least 40% of the directors are diverse persons.
+The Corporation achieved compliance with these Policy goals during 2022 with the election of three female directors at the 2022 Annual General Meeting and the appointment of a racially diverse director following the retirement of Mr. Grant Billing.
+See "Corporate Governance Practices - Diversity, Equity and Inclusion".